-Away fans are normally housed on one side of the East Terrace (aka the School End) at one end of the ground.
+Away fans are are mostly housed on one side of the East Terrace (aka the School End) at one end of the ground.
 This terrace is covered and the acoustics are quite good, meaning that a relative few numbers of fans can make themselves heard.
 In addition, 200 seats are made available to visiting supporters in the South Stand, at no extra cost to the entrance fee.
 With the stadium being erected so quickly then the facilities for fans have yet to fully catch up, with portaloos in place and a burger van to supply food and beverages to visiting supporters.

-With ex-Manchester United players; Gary Neville, Phil Neville, Paul Scholes, Nicky Butt and Ryan Giggs taking a shareholding in the Club, then over the last few years, Salford City's media profile has risen accordingly and so has the Club on the field, with three league promotions in four seasons.
+With ex-Manchester United players; Gary Neville, Phil Neville, Paul Scholes, Nicky Butt and Ryan Giggs taking a shareholding in the Club, then over the last few years, Salford City's media profile has risen accordingly and so has the Club on the field, with four league promotions in five seasons.
 The ambitious owners have targeted the Club with achieving Football League status by 2020.
 A BBC documentary about the Club called; 'The Class of 92 - Out Of Their League' further shone the media spotlight on the Club.
 So if you can keep eyes on the football rather than trying to 'Celeb spot' in the crowd, then you will be doing well!

 There is currently no clubhouse at the ground (although a new one is being planned).
 Instead, the Club have put in place some refreshment units behind the stands (including the away end) which serve alcohol as well as food.
 Although the Peninsula Stadium is situated in a largely residential area, there are surprisingly no pubs close by.